Severed leg killer: Murders

 On December 7, 2000, another severed leg was found by a group of high school students.
 The leg, which belonged to a woman aged 22 to 24, was well-groomed like the previous victims.
 It was severed a few days prior to its discovery.

 On March 12, 2001, two more severed legs were found 50 meters apart in the Haydar district near Unkapanı.
 The legs, which had been found in garbage bags, belonged to two people, a woman between the ages of 20 and 22, and a man aged 25–30.
 The woman's leg had been severed cleanly like the previous victims, while the cuts to the man's leg were rougher.
 Blood samples taken from the man's leg showed traces of drugs and alcohol.

-On March 22, 2001, the severed leg of the only identified victim, 17-year-old Yasemin Durgun, was found by two garbage collectors in Tünel, a Istanbul-based subway funicular line.
+On March 22, 2001, the severed leg of the only identified victim, 17-year-old Yasemin Durgun, was found by two garbage collectors in Tünel, an Istanbul-based subway funicular line.
 Her leg was likely submerged in hot water before it was disposed of, as no blood was found at the scene.
 Durgun's belongings were found two days later in Gümüşsuyu Park.
 None of her belongings were missing except for her phone, which was later found in Tahtakale.
 Durgun was last seen at a post office on March 20 and was reported missing soon after.
 On March 25, a payphone at Durgun's school rang.
 When a female student answered the phone, a man on the other end said "Don't look for that girl, you won't find her."
 A similar call happened two minutes later.
 The caller's voice was described as sounding either intoxicated or "psychotic".

 A leg belonging to a 30 to 35-year-old man was found along the coast of Maltepe on July 20, 2001.
 Blood samples from the leg indicated that there was a large amount of alcohol in the victim's system.
 The leg was severed at the knee.